Holland Park West

 Residential development activity is lower than average in Holland Park West according to AreaSearch's national comparison of local real estate markets

-AreaSearch analysis shows Holland Park West had around 22 dwelling approvals annually over the past five financial years, totalling an estimated 112 homes.
-By FY-26, 9 approvals have been recorded.
-The average new residents per year per dwelling constructed was 1.1 between FY-21 and FY-25 but increased to 5.2 in the last two years, indicating growing popularity.
-New properties are valued at an average of $1,324,000, targeting the premium segment.
-Commercial approvals this financial year totalled $5.9 million.
+AreaSearch analysis of ABS building approval numbers allocated from statistical area data shows Holland Park West has had around 22 dwelling approvals per year over the past five financial years, totalling an estimated 112 homes.
+As of FY-26, 9 approvals have been recorded.
+The average new residents per year per dwelling constructed between FY-21 and FY-25 was 1.1, indicating balanced supply and demand with stable market conditions.
+However, recent data shows this has increased to 5.2 people per dwelling over the past two financial years, suggesting growing popularity and potential supply constraints in the area.
+New properties are constructed at an average value of $1,324,000, reflecting a focus on the premium segment with upmarket properties.

 Frequently Asked Questions - Development